 Albert Einstein was definitely right when he defined insanity as ‘doing the same thing over and over, but expecting different results.’

-If you have been feeling stuck when it comes to making progress in your productivity, read on for some fresh and genius ways to battle laziness…
+If you have been feeling stuck when it comes to making progress in your work or life in general, read on for some fresh and genius ways to battle laziness…

 Stick around friends and family who have high expectations of you.